arrigonialberto86/funtime/dirichlet.md

 ![post_pred](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20%5Cfn_phv%20P%28X_%7Bn&plus;1%7D%20%3D%20%5Ctheta_k%20%7C%20X_1%2C%20...%2C%20X_n%29%20%3D%20%5Cleft%5C%7B%5Cbegin%7Bmatrix%7D%20%5Cfrac%7Bm_k%7D%7Bn&plus;%5Calpha%7D%20%26%20%5Ctext%7Bif%20%7D%20k%20%5Cleq%20K%5C%5C%20%5Cfrac%7B%5Calpha%7D%7Bn&plus;%5Calpha%7D%20%26%20%5Ctext%7Bfor%20a%20new%20cluster%7D%20%5Cend%7Bmatrix%7D%5Cright.)

 Given a sequence of observations then, it is straightforward to sample from the posterior predictive distribution and see how the next observation is going to cluster.
-This nice property of DPs makes possible to derive a Collapsed Gibbs Sampler (for the Chinese restaurant process) and a Blocked Gibbs Sampler (that uses a truncated stick-breaking process to approximate G).
+This nice property of DPs makes possible to derive a Collapsed Gibbs Sampler version (for the Chinese restaurant process) and a Blocked Gibbs Sampler version (that uses a truncated stick-breaking process to approximate G).

 ## The Chinese restaurant process (CRP)

-We not get to the reason why this point was making reference to a Chinese restaurant.
+We haven't got yet to the reason why this post was making reference to a Chinese restaurant.
 This metaphor arises from the fact that some Chinese restaurants seem to have an infinite series of tables available for seating, and new tables are seemingly created to accomodate whoever comes in.
 The infinite series as you can imagine is a reference to the infinite sum over discrete points in a DP process, and every single data point at our disposal is a new customer that needs to be accomodated in our restaurant.
 It is interested to notice that DP processes are 'exchangeable', meaning that the order by which the customers